If you are using windows 8 and the other highest versions of windows. If you have personal or professional importance data whatever as you wish.

 Select BitLocker Drive Encryption.

-If you don’t see this option, you don’t have the right edition of Windows.
+If you don’t see this option, you do not have the right edition of Windows.

 Step 2: You can also open Windows Explorer or File Explorer, see the image below right-click a drive,